avcaliani/gcloudy-api/README.md

     --project "$PROJECT_ID"
 ```

-This first step will give us an important information, the _"endpoint hostname"_.<br>
+This first step will give you one important information, the _"endpoint hostname"_.<br>
 So, let's save this information to use it after.
 ```bash
 # The command above might output some logs like this...